jsdelivrbot/youtube-clone-1/README.md

 # youtube-clone

-A weather forecast app built using React and Redux.
+A youtube clone demo built using React.

 ### Getting Started